-- One of the following (three credits): MUSA1100 Fundamentals of Music Theory (required if they do not have the background in music theory needed before entering MUSA2100 Harmony), or MUSA1200 Introduction to Music or MUSA1300 History of Popular Music.
-Students who can pass out of MUSA1100 should substitute an upper level course.
+- One of the following (3 credits): MUSA1100 Fundamentals of Music Theory (required if they do not have the background in music theory needed before entering MUSA2100 Harmony), or MUSA1200 Introduction to Music or MUSA1300 History of Popular Music.
+Students who can pass out of MUSA1100 will substitute an upper-level course as an elective.

-- Two additional music theory courses (six credits): MUSA2100 Harmony and MUSA3100 Chromatic Harmony.
+- Two additional music theory courses (6 credits): MUSA2100 Harmony and MUSA3100 Chromatic Harmony.

-- Three historical and cross-cultural electives (nine credits): One period course, one composer or genre course, one cross-cultural course.
+- Three historical and cross-cultural electives (9 credits): One period course, one composer or genre course, one cross-cultural course.

 The choice of courses should be made in consultation with an advisor from the Music Department.
 In addition, each student must participate in at least two semesters of credit or non-credit performance experience (either as a member of an ensemble or through private lessons), as approved by the department.

 In order to graduate with departmental honors, a student must maintain a grade point average of 3.5 in the major and 3.3 in the University, pass the Ear-Training and Listening Repertoire requirements with a high score, and produce a final project, recital, or paper deemed worthy of honors.
 The project must be completed for a grade of A- or better to receive honors.
 There are various ways to fulfill the project: